Vietnam.vn - Nền tảng quảng bá Việt Nam

 The expansion of the Hungarian nuclear power plant is Prime Minister Orban's biggest economic project and, according to experts from the Center for Oriental Studies, is the flagship project in Russian-Hungarian cooperation.

-The first block was originally scheduled for completion in 2032, but could be put into service up to a decade later.
-Investigations by the European Commission have found irregularities related to a temporary monopoly on fuel supplies, possible breaches of public procurement rules and the provision of allegedly illegal state aid.
+The first block was originally scheduled for completion in 2032, but it could be put into service up to a decade later.
+Investigations by the European Commission have uncovered irregularities related to a temporary monopoly on fuel supplies, possible breaches of public procurement rules and the provision of allegedly illegal state aid.

 Hungary faces gas challenges as its gas deal with Russia via the Ukrainian transit pipeline looks less optimistic.
-Like Slovakia and Austria, which previously benefited from cheap Russian gas, these Central European countries will have to stop receiving resources from the East via the “Friendship” pipeline.
+Like Slovakia and Austria, which previously benefited from cheap Russian gas, these central European countries will have to stop receiving resources from the East via the “Friendship” pipeline.

 This was confirmed by Russian President Vladimir Putin on December 19 at his annual press conference at the Kremlin.
 The Russian leader said that the transit agreement between Gazprom and gas companies will end at the end of 2024, due to Ukraine's refusal to extend the transit contract.